- Updated June 7, 2023 | Originally Published

 Protect Yourself with Pride

 Get Vaccinated!
 Metro Inclusive Health currently has MPOX vaccines available.
 Vaccines require two doses 28 days apart, so don’t delay in getting yours.
-Schedule an appointment or just walk into any one of our locations to get vaccinated.
+Mpox vaccines are available at our Central Ave., Fletcher and Seminole Heights locations.

 Stay Updated.
 Pay attention to updates or new guidelines related to MPOX from qualified sources such as the CDC or METRO and take appropriate precautions.